yangky11/miniF2F-lean4/README.md

 # miniF2F-lean4

-⚠️ This repo is not maintained regularly.
+⚠️ This repo is NOT maintained regularly.
 Use your own discretion.

 ## Building